patel0ankur/cdk_docs/CDK Basics/OOP.md

 **3. Constructors and the super Method**

-   * Purpose of Constructors: Constructors are special methods invoked at the time of creating an  object.
-They are used to initialize the object's properties.
+   * Purpose of Constructors:

+     Constructors are special methods that run when an object is created.
+They are used to set up the object’s initial properties.

-   * Using super in AWS CDK: In CDK, when extending classes, super is used to call the constructor of a base class.
-This is crucial in inheritance.
+   * Using super in AWS CDK:

+     In AWS CDK, when you extend a class, you use super to call the constructor of the base class.
+This is important for inheritance, ensuring the base class is properly initialized.

    ```
    class ParentClass {